Alfresco/docs-alfresco/salesforce/latest/install/index.md

 Your Salesforce and Alfresco instances must be on a shared network or otherwise accessible in order to share information.

+## Support for multiple Salesforce organizations

+Starting from version 3.1, the Salesforce Connector provides support for multiple Salesforce organizations (or instances) adds the ability to connect a single Content Services instance to multiple Salesforce organizations.
+This may be a combination of Production and Sandbox organizations.
+The detailed steps are included in **Step 4** of the installation steps for the Salesforce Classic and Lightning Experience.

 ## Step 1: Install AMP files {#installamps}

 Download and install the AMP files to connect to Salesforce.